alionaheitz/alionaheitz/README.md

 ### 🪻 Fun Fact

-If you don't see me practicing tennis with my team or go to the gym, I am probably skiing
+If you don't see me playinh tennis or hitting the gym with my team, I am probably skiing

 ---